-The first tranche of the National Service Housing, Medical and Education (NS HOME) Awards, [previously known as the National Service Recognition Awards] for Singapore Citizens is deposited into the PSE Accounts of eligible servicemen upon the completion of their full time National Service.
-In FY 2021, 19,156 (FY 2020: 19,456) eligible servicemen received the NS HOME Award in their PSE Accounts.
+The first tranche of the National Service Housing, Medical and Education (NS HOME) Awards, for Singapore Citizens is deposited into the PSE Accounts of eligible servicemen upon the completion of their full time National Service.
+In FY 2022, 11,913 (FY 2021: 19,156) eligible servicemen received the NS HOME Award in their PSE Accounts.